Capalbio Scalo

-Capalbio Scalo is a village in Tuscany, central Italy, administratively a frazione of the comune of Capalbio, province of Grosseto.
-It had a population of 551 as of 2011.
+Capalbio Scalo is a village in Tuscany, central Italy, administratively a frazione of the municipality of Capalbio, province of Grosseto.
+It had a population of 551 as of 2011, making it the most populous hamlet.

 Geography

-Capalbio Scalo is about 50 km from Grosseto and 9 km from Capalbio.
-It is in the plain of southern Maremma between the hills of Capalbio and the Tyrrhenian Sea.
-Capalbio Scalo lies on the shore of Lago di Burano, an important natural reserve.
+Capalbio Scalo is located about 50 km south of Grosseto and 9 km southwest of Capalbio, in the plain of southern Maremma, between the Capalbio hills and the Tyrrhenian Sea.